khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 The editor, mypy, and other tools won't complain about this because, in typing terms, `UserIn` is a subclass of `BaseUser`, which means it's a *valid* type when what is expected is anything that is a `BaseUser`.

-### FastAPI Data Filtering
+### ReadyAPI Data Filtering

-Now, for FastAPI, it will see the return type and make sure that what you return includes **only** the fields that are declared in the type.
+Now, for ReadyAPI, it will see the return type and make sure that what you return includes **only** the fields that are declared in the type.

-FastAPI does several things internally with Pydantic to make sure that those same rules of class inheritance are not used for the returned data filtering, otherwise you could end up returning much more data than what you expected.
+ReadyAPI does several things internally with Pydantic to make sure that those same rules of class inheritance are not used for the returned data filtering, otherwise you could end up returning much more data than what you expected.

 This way, you can get the best of both worlds: type annotations with **tooling support** and **data filtering**.